pyinstaller/pyinstaller/doc/source/Manual.rst

   which creates a temporary environment for Python.
 * The Python interpreter executes your script.

-|PyInstaller| looks for UPX on the execution path.
+|PyInstaller| looks for UPX on the execution path
+or the path specified with the ``--upx-dir`` option.
 If UPX exists, |PyInstaller| applies it to the final executable, unless the ``--noupx`` option was given.
 UPX has been used with |PyInstaller| output often, usually with no problems.